Fragtality/Fenix2GSX/README.md

 #### Self-Loading Cargo

 There Issues reported when used together with **Self-Loading Cargo** (SLC).
 Based on User Reports disabling *"Ground Crew"* in SLC can help!<br/>
-You can try to play with some Advanced Options in the .config File to improve Timings.<br/>
+You can try to play with some Advanced Options in the .config File to improve Timings.<br/><br/>
-Everything else is mostly SLC missing a proper GSX Integration - so nothing I can solve.<br/><br/>

 #### FlowPro